Towson University welcomes international applicants who hold or seek an F-1 or J-1 visa to study in the United States.

 Apply for graduate admission using Towson University’s online application and pay your $45 application fee.
 Be sure to include your foreign address, and your U.S. address if you are currently in the U.S.

 The US equivalent of a bachelor’s degree is required for admission.
-You must submit an evaluation of academic records (credential evaluation) from WES, SpanTran, IERF, ECE or ASCISS.
+You must submit an evaluation of academic records (credential evaluation) from WES, SpanTran, IERF, or ECE.
 A course-by-course evaluation including a grade point average (GPA) must be sent directly to University Admissions from the reporting agency.
 We do not accept student copies.

 Submit official transcripts from the university to Towson University Admissions.
 Note: Students who have completed a degree in the U.S., will qualify for English Proficiency without submitting additional test scores.

 TU recognizes English proficiency results for two years.
 Some academic programs require higher than the posted scores below.
 For official requirements, seeGraduate Programs Complying with J-1 & F-1 Regulations.

 If you do not hold a degree from a U.S. institution, you must demonstrate English language proficiency by one of the following options: